Taco Bell: Menu and advertising

 On July 23, 2013, Taco Bell announced they were discontinuing the sale of kids' meals and accompanying toys at all of their U.S.–based restaurants by January 2014.
 Some outlets ceased their sale as early as July 2013.

 On August 6, 2013, the chain announced it was expanding its test market of "Waffle Tacos" to ≈100 restaurants in Fresno, California, Omaha, Nebraska, and Chattanooga, Tennessee, beginning on August 8 of that year.
 The Waffle Taco included scrambled eggs, sausage, and a side of syrup.
 It was the top–selling item during breakfast hours at the five Southern California restaurants where they had been test–released earlier in 2013.
 The breakfast menu started on March 27, 2014.
 Other items include: the A.M.
 Crunchwrap, Cinnabon Delights, Breakfast Burrito, A.M.
 Grilled Sausage Flatbread Melt, Hash Browns, Coffee and Orange Juice.
 The ad–campaign, which began March 27, used twenty-five men who were named Ronald McDonald, a reference to the famous clown mascot of McDonald's.
-Another commercial advertisement for the Waffle Taco, features the narrator singing, "I've been eating Egg McMuffins since 1984.
+Another commercial advertisement for the Waffle Taco features the narrator singing, "I've been eating Egg McMuffins since 1984.
 But when I saw Taco Bell made a Waffle Taco, I figured I would get with the times" set to the tune of "Old MacDonald Had a Farm"— another shot at McDonald's.

 On April 28, 2014, Taco Bell ridiculed McDonald's for its "out–dated muffins", in a breakfast campaign devised by Taylor.
 The advertisement stated the claim that the McMuffin belonged in 1984.
 In October 2014, Taco Bell launched the Pink Strawberry Starburst Freeze beverage for a limited time.
 In August 2016, Taco Bell brought back its Pink Strawberry Starburst Freeze.
 In October 2015, Taco Bell launched a certified vegetarian menu.

 In August 2016, Taco Bell announced it would begin testing a mashup known as Cheetos Burritos at select Taco Bell restaurants On September 19, 2016, Taco Bell launched Airheads Freeze, a drink inspired by the candy Airheads White Mystery, and allow people to guess its flavor on social media.
 On September 15, 2016, Taco Bell introduced the Cheddar Habanero Quesarito, a quesadilla shelled burrito.
-In April 2017, Taco Bell announced that it will begin testing the Naked Breakfast Taco in Flint, Michigan in mid-April.
+In April 2017, Taco Bell announced that it would begin testing the Naked Breakfast Taco in Flint, Michigan in mid-April.
 The breakfast taco, which uses a fried egg as the shell for potato bites, nacho cheese, shredded cheddar, and bacon or sausage crumble.

 In 2017, the company released the Naked Chicken Chalupa that uses a chalupa shell made from chicken, using a similar idea to the Double Down and later that year the Naked Chicken Chips, which are chicken nuggets shaped like chips with nacho cheese.
 In July 2017, Taco Bell announced a partnership with Lyft in which Lyft passengers in Orange County, California, can request "Taco Mode" on their way to their destination from 9 PM to 2 AM, having a stop at Taco Bell.
 The program was cancelled after much negative feedback from drivers.